djaqua/SEAM/README.md

 * Cancel/Proceed/Init paradigm may be simplified with a nested if-statement which can also help with the perl execution failures
 * Clean up headers and links for all pages
+* Add lang file entries for autoexamples
+* Add users as pre-'@' username for domains

 Functional Requirements
 =======================